-Play is a fascinating, cross-disciplinary topic of research.
-It has been studied from various academic perspectives like psychology, sociology and ethology and is gaining interest through the emerging field of game studies.
-Game design, on the other hand, is a praxis that is concerned with the creation of systems and artifacts that invite people to play.
+Play is a fascinating, cross-disciplinary topic of research that has been studied by various academic fields like psychology, sociology and ethology.
+Recently it has been gaining interest through the emerging field of game studies.
+Different perspectives have resulted in conflicting, paradoxical observations, contributing to the "ambiguity of play" (Brian Sutton-Smith).

 Kin Design, UK (Design and develop a mixed reality app)

 John Matthias, Jane Grant, Mike Phillips (i-DAT), James Brocklehurst, Matt Wade.